 Project Kilometers Ward Progress

-Bizana Access road 7km
+Bizana Access road 7km 9 Complete

-Lityeni - Tyiweni access road 6km
+Lityeni - Tyiweni access road 6km 14 Complete

-Rhawutini Access road 6km
+Rhawutini Access road 6km 08 Complete

-Luzuphu Access road 7km
+Luzuphu Access road 7km 17 Complete

-Gogogo Access road 6km
+Gogogo Access road 6km 01 Complete

-Cwebeni Access road 7.8km
+Cwebeni Access road 7.8km 05 4.3 km done the project is incomplete

+remaining scope to be done as phase

+2

-Ngcoya access road 9km
+Ngcoya access road 9km 17 Complete

-Babheke Access road 7km
+Babheke Access road 7km 19 Complete

-Codesa- Mdakeni Access road 11km
+Codesa- Mdakeni Access road 11km 03 Complete

-2.5.1.4.
-Infrastructure Asset & Investment Plan
+2.6.3.Infrastructure Asset & Investment Plan

 Port St Johns has developed a three-year capital and infrastructure asset investment plan based on its Medium-Term Expenditure Framework (MTREF).
-This plan is largely influenced by our approved Municipal Infrastructure Grant programme and is currently being updated with additional capital infrastructure projects budgeted for implementation by our partners including sector departments.
+This plan is largely influenced by our approved Municipal Infrastructure Grant programme and is currently being updated with additional capital infrastructure projects budgeted for implementation by our partners, including sector departments.
 However, the fact that the plan is not derived from a longitudinal master plan makes it difficult to forecast and quantify the required levels of capital investments in order to strategically reverse our backlogs and ensure sustainable provision for the required maintenance programs.
-It is our intention to set up such a plan and build it within our long term strategic plan so that we can begin to lobby for the relevant resources and lead our organizations development trajectory towards the desired future as envisaged in our IDP vision.
-The Municipality has also improved in its grant expenditure reaching 100% over the past two years.
+It is our intention to set up such a plan and build it within our long-term strategic plan so that we can begin to lobby for the relevant resources and lead our organization's development trajectory towards the desired future as envisaged in our IDP vision.
+The Municipality has also improved in its grant expenditure, reaching 100% over the past two years.